The History of the M1 Garand Rifle

 The receivers were then heat treated.
 They were carburized 0.012" to 0.018" at 1600°F followed by an oil quench temper for one hour at 480°.
 The resulting hardness was Rockwell D 59 to D 67.

 Once a forging had been hardened and passed testing, it would undergo initial machining.
-At left below is a forging.
-At right is a forging that has been through initial milling.
+The first picture below shows a forging.
+The second shows a forging that has been through initial milling.

 Once a design process had been developed in a testing shop, it had to be industrialized for high output.